flyashi/diyabetes/README.md

 ### Microcontroller

-I used a SeeedStudio Xiao ESP32-C3, though you can use any ESP32 or ESP8266 or Raspberry Pi Pico W board.
+I used a [SeeedStudio Xiao ESP32-C3](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html), though you can use almost any ESP32 or ESP8266 or Raspberry Pi Pico W board.

 esphome YAML